andygock/password-generator/README.md

     npm run start

-Production build:
+Production build (files saved in `dist/`):

     npm run build

-This will perform a `rm -rf dist && parcel build index.html --no-minify`.
+This will perform a `rm -rf dist && ./node_modules/.bin/parcel build index.html --no-minify`.
 To use relative paths or a different absolute path to your assets other than `/`, you may want to use `---public-url /your-path/`

 Static files are available in `dist/`